ersilia-os/chem-sampler/README.md

 To sample from bimodal `from chemsampler.samplers.bimodal.sampler import BimodalSampler`.
 The sample works same as Moler.

 To fit bimodal import `from chemsampler.samplers.bimodal.fit import BimodalFit`.
 The fit method works similar to Moler.
-It takes list of smiles as input for fint-tuning.
+It takes list of smiles and a directory name  for fint-tuning.

 ## 3. mgm(Masked Graph modeling)
 This model has been developed by NYU Deel Learning lab.
 It's faster than the other generative models available.
 Publication can be found at [Masked graph modeling for molecule generation](https://www.nature.com/articles/s41467-021-23415-2)